Shifa'i Isfahani: Career

-When writing his ghazals, Shifa'i wrote in the style of Baba Fighani Shirazi, and sometimes Hafez and Saadi Shirazi.
+Shifa'i wrote his ghazals in the style of Baba Fighani Shirazi, and sometimes Hafez and Saadi Shirazi.
 His qasidas were based on the style of Khaqani.
 He also composed masnavi poetry, as well as other styles.
 The didactic masnavi Namakdan-e haqiqat is considered his best work.
 It was intended to resemble the Hadiqat al-Haqiqa by Sanai, who is sometimes wrongly credited as its author.
 He also wrote three other masnavis, the Didar-e bidar and Mehr o Mohabbat (or Mohabbatnameh), inspired by the Makhzan ol-Asrar and Khosrow and Shirin of Nizami Ganjavi, respectively.
 The third one was the Majma al-bahrayn (or Matla al-anwar), inspired by the Tuhfat al-Iraqayn of Khaqani.
-He was also the author of a saqi-nameh, which was published by Ahmad Golchin Ma'ani at Tehran in 1961.
-A collection of Shifa'i's poems, valued at 5,000 bayts, had been transported to India during his lifetime.
-In 1630/31, Mirza Mohammad Taqi Dawlatabadi put together a detailed collection of Shifa'i's poems which was valued at 20,000 bayts.
+He was also the author of a saqi-nameh (Note: Saqi-nameh is a genre in Persian poetry in which the narrator calls on the cupbearer for wine and a singer for music, using them to ease suffering.), which was published by Ahmad Golchin Ma'ani at Tehran in 1961.
+A collection of Shifa'i's poems, around 5,000 bayts, had been transported to India during his lifetime.
+In 1630/31, Mirza Mohammad Taqi Dawlatabadi put together a detailed collection of Shifa'i's poems which was around 20,000 bayts.

 During Shifa'i's lifetime, it was common for Iranians to migrate to India, a trend he criticized due to his strong patriotism.
 Despite the language and imagery used in his ghazals lacking the exaggerations shown in the Indian style, they are still considered to be a part of that tradition.
-Besides the Indian style, Shifa'i wrote in a greater variety of styles than his contemporaries, as he was well-versed in the works of many leading Persian poets, some of whose famous poems he had even written responses to.
+The Indian style, a name coined because it was most visible in Persian literature produced in India, was also common at the Safavid court during the 17th and early 18th centuries, and has therefore been referred to as the Isfahani or Safavid style.
+Besides the Indian style, Shifa'i wrote in a greater variety of styles than his peers, as he was well-versed in the works of many leading Persian poets, some of whose poems he had written responses to.